 Samuel Antliff's son, Samuel R. Antliff, entered the Congregationalist ministry and, following in his father's footsteps, was founder and first secretary of the Congregationalist Fire Insurance Society.

 F.S.
-Antliff, architect of Watchorn Memorial PM chapel, Alfreton (1927-28) and of Draycott PM church, may have belonged to the same family.
+Antliff, architect of Watchorn Memorial PM chapel, Alfreton (1927-28) and of Draycott PM church (the memorial chapel for his father, Dr Samuel Antliff).
+He was also the architect for the Dean Street Chapel in Derby.

 Rev. Silas E. George, quoted in WHS Proceedings, 30 p.118